UniTN-Mechatronics/sYaml/README.md

 A better installation/usage guide will follow.
 For the moment, start by executing `./prepare_liyaml.sh`, then build and run the sYaml target, and look at its setting.

+Currently two targets are available: a OS X framework and a demo OS X app using the framework.
+The framework exposes the Swift module `sYaml`.

-A framework for OS X and iOS is in preparation.
+Unit testing for the framework are in preparation.

 ## License